-15 "First National Bank/First Wisconsin National Bank Building."
-7. United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 7 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin specialization, and technological advances within the banking industry.
+16 "First National Bank/First Wisconsin National Bank Building," 7.
+United States Department of the Interior National Park Service National Register of Historic Places Continuation Sheet Section 8 Page 7 Marshall & Ilsley Bank Building Milwaukee, Milwaukee County, Wisconsin Marshall & Ilsley Bank in the Early 20th Century At the turn of the 20th century, Marshall & Ilsley entered a period of changing leadership, increasing specialization, and technological advances within the banking industry.
 Having sold their stock in the Madison State Bank in 1895, Samuel Marshall and Charles Ilsley's enterprise was now solely focused on the Milwaukee bank.
 In 1901, at the age of 81, Samuel Marshall announced his retirement, and Charles Ilsley took over as president.
 Working under Ilsley were Gustav Reuss, a prominent member of the city's German community who had first joined the firm in the 1860s; John Campbell, John H. Puelicher, who came to the bank when his employer, the Wisconsin Marine and Fire Insurance Bank, was forced to close during the Panic of 1893; and Charles Ilsley's eldest son James.
 Charles Ilsley's time as president was short lived-he died of a heart attack on December 4, 1904.
 With Samuel Marshall's death on September 1, 1907, the founding leadership of Marshall & Ilsley was gone.
-16 Gustav Reuss was elected to succeed Charles Ilsley in 1904 and shepherded the bank successfully through the Bank Panic of 1907 before deciding to retire from the business in 1908.
+17 Gustav Reuss was elected to succeed Charles Ilsley in 1904 and shepherded the bank successfully through the Bank Panic of 1907 before deciding to retire from the business in 1908.
 Vice-president James K. Ilsley took over the leadership of Marshall & Ilsley, serving as president until 1915.
 During his presidency, Ilsley oversaw the physical expansion of the firm in Milwaukee.
 In 1906, M & I constructed its first branch bank building, the Southside Bank, at 374 National Avenue.
-The branch was designed in the Neo-Classical style popular for bank buildings at the time, with a stone exterior and classical facade marked by substantial square columns.
+The branch was designed in the Neo-Classical style popular for bank buildings at the time, with a stone exterior and classical façade marked by substantial square columns.
 The bank was located near the city's south central business district, and served the Czech, Polish, and Irish communities.
-17 In the early 1910s, Marshall & Ilsley began construction on its first purpose-built offices at 721 North Water Street.
+18 In the early 1910s, Marshall & Ilsley began construction on its first purpose-built offices at 721 North Water Street.
 Designed by local architects Brust, Phillip and Heimerl, the building continued in the Neo-Classical tradition established by the Southside Bank.
 M & I Vice President John H. Puelicher and Richard Phillip visited several eastern cities to study the design of modern bank buildings there and modeled the new structures on these examples.
 The temple-front structure featured a limestone façade set slightly back from Ionic, double-height engaged columns and topped with a large classical pediment.
 The interior featured an impressive double-height lobby with marble floors and wood-paneled walls.
 Bank officers worked at desks set onto a raised platform separated by a brass railing; additional offices were located on the partial second and third floors.
 Flanking the lobby were two executive offices with marble fireplaces.
 The building also featured up-to date technology, including two fireproof vaults built by E. A. Strauss in Chicago.
-One of the vaults was built to contain the bank's first safe deposit boxes.
-18 State and federal-level bank reform continued into the 20th century.
-Citing concern over poorly capitalized new banks in smaller communities throughout the state, the Wisconsin legislature adjusted its banking laws in 1913 to allow the banking commissioner to limit the number of new chartered banks.
-At the federal level, a reorganization of the national bank system followed the passage of the Federal 16 Langill, 65.
+One of the vaults was built to contain the bank's first safe deposit boxes.19 19 Ibid.
+71.